PartIR: Composing SPMD Partitioning Strategies for Machine Learning: Background

 \subsection{Device meshes}

-Distributed execution of large tensor programs employs the concept of a {\em mesh}, exposed in ML frameworks (e.g., in \inlc{jax.sharding.mesh}).
-For our purposes, a mesh is an n-dimensional array with named axes that offers a logical view of the available devices.
-We may view a system of 16 devices as a 2D mesh $\{a{:}2, b{:}8\}$; or as 3D mesh $\{a{:}2, b{:}2, c{:}4\}$; or just as a 1D mesh $\{a{:}16\}$ among many others.
-The mesh structures used in practice usually reflect the underlying system's communication topology to make reasoning about performance easier and better utilize the fastest networks.
-For example, consider a cluster of 4 servers with 8 GPUs each, connected through a fast interconnect network~\cite{nvidia-nvlink} within a server, but slower Ethernet connections across servers.
-One may view this system as a $\{x{:}4, y{:}8\}$ system so that communication along devices that span each axis of the mesh happens exclusively on one of the two networks.
+Distributed execution of NNs leverages the concept of a {\em mesh}, exposed in ML frameworks (e.g., \inlc{jax.mesh}~\cite{jax2018github}).
+A mesh is an n-dimensional array with named axes that offers a logical view of the available devices.
+A system of 16 devices may be viewed as a 2D mesh $\{a{:}2, b{:}8\}$; as a 3D mesh $\{a{:}2, b{:}2, c{:}4\}$; or as a 1D mesh $\{a{:}16\}$, among many others.
+In practice, the mesh structure reflects the system's communication topology, allowing for reasoning about performance and utilizing the fastest networks.
+For example, consider 4 servers connected by an Ethernet connection; each server has 8 GPUs connected by a fast interconnect~\cite{nvidia-nvlink}.
+The mesh $\{eth{:}4, ic{:}8\}$ makes it explicit which of the two networks is used for communication between devices.
+This flexibility allows meshes to model a wide range of connectivity setups between devices.
+As a logical abstraction, meshes can model a physical tree topology (e.g., [N×M] represents a cluster of N hosts, each with M GPUs), or a physical mesh topology (like TPU pods), making it a general-purpose abstraction for SPMD and suitable for \partir{} abstractions.